 Our mission

 The mission of Qian Research Lab at ShanghaiTech University is to take advantages of engineering informatics to design and develop new multimodal intelligent medical ultrasound, for advancing precise disease diagnosis and treatment.
-We are a highly interdisciplinary research group with expertise in computer science, electrical system, and medicine.
+We are a highly interdisciplinary research group with expertise in computer science, electrical engineering, biomedical engineering and medicine.
 A major focus of our current research is the study and development of advancing imaging technique and artificial intelligence system.
-Please refer to our publications for an overview of our research.

 News

 Our work was recognized for its broader significance.
 For this invited contribution, we introduced our contributions on innovative design of breast disease tree with varying severity levels and cancer risk.
-Our model was built on the basis of cost-effectiveness and accessibility for cancer screening and diagnosis, which is matched with real-world clinical practice – chief complaint, mammography and ultrasound are currently gold standard.
+Our model was built on the basis of cost-effectiveness and accessibility for cancer screening and diagnosis, which is matched with real-world gold standard in clinical practice – chief complaint, mammography and/or ultrasound.

 In this article, we report a multimodal model for the stratification of breast cancer risk on the basis of clinical metadata, mammography and trimodal ultrasound images.
 Our BMU-Net model was compared with sonographers, radiologists, pathologists at tumor classification and at differential diagnosis.
 The results suggest the potential for sub-histopathological differentiation, leading to improved subsequent management strategies.